Skip to main content

 May 18, 2020

 The objective of this course is to provide accurate information relating to COVID-19 and simple steps that businesses can take to avoid spreading the disease within the workplace.
 This interactive web-based training provides opportunities for attendees to engage in informative Q&A’s.
-“This is a great training for businesses who are unsure of the current standards and who want to prepare their plan for reopening their business”, states Lynn Oswald, Director of the NCCC SBDC.
+“This is a great training for businesses who are unsure of the current standards and who want to prepare their plan for reopening their business”, states Lynn Oswald, Director of the SUNY Niagara SBDC.
 The instructor is a safety certified trainer and is up-to-date on regulatory changes issued by the Center for Disease Control (CDC), the National Institute for Occupational Safety and Health (NIOSH), and New York State.

 The webinar will be held on Wednesday, May 27 from 9am -11:30am.
 The presentation will be repeated later the same day from 1-3:30pm.
 You must register for the webinar by calling 716-210-2515.

-NCCC Workforce Development is hosting a similar training program aimed at helping manufacturers.
+SUNY Niagara Workforce Development is hosting a similar training program aimed at helping manufacturers.
 For a small fee, WNY manufacturers will receive expert instruction on re-opening issues specific to a production facility.
 Additional training will be announced in the near future for restaurant and hospitality operations.

-For more information, please call NCCC SBDC at 716-210-2515 or visit the website: http://www.NiagaraSBDC.org
+For more information, please call SUNY Niagara SBDC at 716-210-2515 or visit the website: http://www.NiagaraSBDC.org

 Media Contact Information